sfence/luanti/doc/lua_api.md

     -- mapblock plus all 26 neighboring mapblocks.
 If any neighboring -- mapblocks are unloaded an estimate is calculated for them based on -- loaded mapblocks.
+    -- This function can be changed by `core.override_abm` call.
 }
 ```